Guide

 Basic Usage

-directive to create two-way data bindings on form input, textarea, and select elements.
+You can use the v-model directive to create two-way data bindings on form input, textarea, and select elements.
 It automatically picks the correct way to update the element based on the input type.
-Although a bit magical, v-model
+Although a bit magical, v-model is essentially syntax sugar for updating data on user input events, plus special care for some edge cases.

-attributes found on any form elements.
+v-model will ignore the initial value, checked, or selected attributes found on any form elements.
 It will always treat the Vue instance data as the source of truth.
-You should declare the initial value on the JavaScript side, inside the data
+You should declare the initial value on the JavaScript side, inside the data option of your component.

-internally uses different properties and emits different events for different input elements:
+v-model internally uses different properties and emits different events for different input elements:

 - text and textarea elements use

-event; - checkboxes and radiobuttons use
+valueproperty andinputevent; - checkboxes and radiobuttons use

-event; - select fields use
+checkedproperty andchangeevent; - select fields use

-doesn’t get updated during IME composition.
-If you want to cater to these updates as well, use the input
+For languages that require an IME (Chinese, Japanese, Korean, etc.), you’ll notice that v-model doesn’t get updated during IME composition.
+If you want to cater to these updates as well, use the input event instead.

 Text